 Capital Bank v.
 Am.
 Eyewear, Inc., 597 S.W.2d 17, 20 (Tex.
 App.-Dallas 1980, no writ) (declaring that "the authority to manage a corporation's affairs is vested in its board of directors.").
 A Certificate of Formation may grant corporate directors different voting rights, whether or not elected by separate classes or series of shares.
-TBOC § 21.406(a) as amended in the 2009 Legislative Session by S.B.
+TBOC § 21.406(a) as amended in the 2009 Legislative Session by 2009 S.B.
 1442 § 36.
-See infra Appendix D.

 TBCA art.
 2.28 and TBOC § 21.358 provide that the general requirement for a quorum of shareholders at a meeting of shareholders will be the holders of a majority of the outstanding shares entitled to vote at the meeting.
 This requirement may be increased or decreased to as few as one-third of the holders of the outstanding shares if so provided in the articles of incorporation or certificate of formation.
 Once there is a quorum of shareholders at a meeting of shareholders, there is a quorum for all matters to be acted upon at that meeting.
 Electronic meetings of shareholders are permitted by TBCA art.
 2.24 if authorized in the articles of incorporation or bylaws.
-TBOC § 6.002 permits electronic meetings, subject to an entity's governing documents.
+TBOC § 6.002 permits electronic meetings, subject to an entity's governing documents. authority to manage the corporation's day to day affairs and to implement the policies and objectives set by the directors.